Haris131/lbssh/README.md

 ## How to run
 - lb.sh to run or stop service
-- cfg.sh to add or del config
+- cfg.sh to add, del config, legacy to change badvpn or redsocks

 ## Credits
 - [Stl](https://github.com/wegare123/stl)